-The way you can see the differentiation with the two-- so the high-levered company has to pay 12% on its debt.
-12% times $400,000 is $48,000 in interest expense.
-The low-levered company only has $100,000 in debt, also pays 12%.
-So they only have $12,000 in interest expense.
-Both companies generate the same profit before they pay any interest in any taxes.
-In a good earnings year they both earn the same amount of 70000 profit.

-Now the high-levered company has to pay its $48,000 in interest.
-That gives them a net profit of $22,000.
-Then, they have to pay taxes on that.
-I just assumed a 39% interest rate.
-I know corporate tax rates have fallen.
-But, for this example, just keep running with a fairly high one.
-And then the low-leveraged company has a profit of 58,000.
-And then they have a tax expense of 22,620, which is, again, the 39% on net profit before taxes.

-Both companies have different net profit numbers.
-The high-leveraged company has a net profit of $13,420.
-The low-leveraged company of 35,000, which makes sense to have less interest to pay-- interesting now, however, is if you calculate return on equity.
-And we saw this before.
-That's one of these criteria, Warren Buffett, for example, likes to look at.
-So you would take net income-- $13,420 for the high-levered, divided by equity, which is obviously a lot less.
-They have less equity.
+The high–leveraged company has to pay 12 percent interest on its debt, and therefore the interest expense is $48,000 (12% of $400,000).
+The low–leveraged company also pays 12 percent interest but has only $100,000 in debt and the interest expense is $12,000.

+In a good earnings year, both companies earn $70,000 profit before they pay any interest or taxes.
+After paying the $48,000 in interest, the high–leveraged company has a net profit of $22,000 on which it has to pay taxes.
+Assuming a 39 percent rate of tax, this gives a tax expense of $8,580.
+The low–leveraged company has a net profit of $58,000 and a tax expense of $22,620.

-And then for the low-levered, a higher profit but a lot more equity.
-Turns out that the return on equity for the highly leveraged firm is a lot higher.
-So they generate a return of $13.4% for their shareholders versus the low-levered company only generates a return of 8.85%.
-And you might ask yourself, well, how is that possible?
+Both companies have different net profit numbers: the high–leveraged company has a net profit of $13,420, and the low–leveraged company a net profit of $35,000, as it has less interest to pay.
+Now consider ROE, one of the criteria that many investors look at.
+The low–leveraged company has a higher profit than the high–leveraged company, and a lot more equity.
+Nevertheless, the ROE for the high–leveraged firm is higher.
+It generates a return of 13.4 percent for its shareholders, whereas the low–leveraged company generates a return of 8.85 percent.
+How is that possible?

-Well, the reality is that this 12% that this company has to pay an interest rate-- or both of these companies have to pay an interest rate are tax preferred.
-So some of the interest you pay are tax deductible.
-And a 39% interest rate, the tax deduction is pretty high.

-So if I calculate the tax shield here for this company, which you can do-- so the after-tax cost of depth, right.
-So it's the 1 minus 0.39-- that's the tax benefit I get from having my debt being tax deductible.
-So that's 0.61.
-And I multiply this by 12%-- times 12%.
-I get an after-tax cost of my debt of 7.32%.
-So, actually, it really only costs me 7.32% to finance this company with debt.
-And this 7.32% is a lot lower than the return on assets I generate by having this debt in place.
-I can use the debt to buy assets, which generate for both companies a return of 8.54%.

-But since debt is cheaper, then the actual return I generate from having the debt in place-- so spending 7.32% on paying for this debt.
-My return for the high-levered firm, when I calculate return on equity is actually a lot higher.
-It's cheaper to finance myself with debt than it is with equity.
-And therefore, I generate a higher return on equity.
+The reality is that both companies have to pay interest, and some of the interest they pay is tax–deductible.
+At a 39 percent rate of tax, that deduction is high.
+Specifically, the tax benefit from the debt being tax–deductible is 1 minus 0.39—that is, 0.61.
+Taking 12 percent of this gives the after–tax cost of the debt, which is 7.32 percent.
+In other words, it costs the company 7.32 percent to finance its debt, which is a lot lower than the ROA it can generate by having the debt in place.
+Either company can use the debt to buy assets, which in both cases generates a ROA of 8.54 percent.
+However, debt is cheaper at 7.32 percent, and so the return generated from having the debt in place is a lot higher for the high–leveraged firm than for the low–leveraged firm.
+It is cheaper to finance a company with debt than with equity.